Chyslovsky/yii2-docker-template/README.md

 ## Contributing

 First of all, **thank you** for contributing ♥
 If you find any typo/misconfiguration/... please send me a PR or open an issue.
-You can also ping me on [twitter](https://twitter.com/_maxpou).
+You can also ping me on email chyslovsky@gmail.com).
 Also, while creating your Pull Request on GitHub, please write a description which gives the context and/or explains why you are creating it.